Prototyping

 Your customer requests an additional requirement to define the transparency of your 2D overlay in addition to defining the color.

-Step 7: Refine - Re-Build Installer
+Step 7: Refine - Rebuild Installer

-Step 7: Refine - Re-Build Installer
+Step 7: Refine - Rebuild Installer

 Introduction

-In this step you are re-creating your application installer after changing the UI in previous Step 6: Refine - Update Application.
+In this step you are recreating your application installer after changing the UI in previous Step 6: Refine - Update Application.

-Steps to do
+Steps to Do

-Update the *.mlinstall file
+Update the .mlinstall File

-You do not need to use the Project Wizard now, because you already have a valid *.mlinstall file.
-The location should be in your package, under .\Configuration\Installers\TutorialSummary.
+You do not need to use the Project Wizard now, because you already have a valid .mlinstall file.
+The location should be in your package under .\Configuration\Installers\TutorialSummary.
 Open the file in any text editor and search for the $VERSION 0.5.
-Change the version to something else, in our case we now have our first major release 1.0.
+Change the version to something else, in our case, we now have our first major release 1.0.

-Extra: Run your application in Browser
+Extra: Run Your Application in a Browser

-Extra: Run your application in Browser
+Extra: Run Your Application in a Browser

 Introduction